xiao1992/BrainHack_finalproject/README.md

 ## Dataset: Kaggle "EEG Brainwave Dataset: Feeling Emotions"
 This dataset was collected using a Muse EEG headband (TP9, AF7, AF8, TP10) across emotional stimuli (music tracks) designed to trigger positive, neutral, and negative emotional states.
 Two participants (1 male, 1 female) were recorded for 3 minutes per state.
 An additional 6 minutes of resting-state EEG was recorded.
 Data is labeled based on the emotional condition during each recording segment.

+### Scope & Constraints
+Given the limited 3-week timeframe for the BrainHack school project, we chose a small dataset but with a complete scope of a project that includes compare different ML models and explore a reproducible baseline for interpretable EEG-based emotion models.

 ---

 ## Assumptions for Labeling
 We treat the labeled segments ("positive", "neutral", "negative") as ground truth emotional states and train classifiers accordingly.
 EEG features are extracted from these segments using frequency-domain analysis.
-We assume:
-- Band power changes correlate with emotional states (i.e more alpha in relaxed states).
-- Certain electrodes (like AF7/AF8) capture emotion-related activity more effectively.
+We assume: 1) band power changes correlate with emotional states (i.e more alpha in relaxed states); 2) certain electrodes (like AF7/AF8) capture emotion-related activity more effectively.

----

-## Scope & Constraints
-Given the limited 3-week timeframe for the BrainHack school project, we chose a small dataset but with a complete scope of a project that includes compare different ML models and explore a reproducible baseline for interpretable EEG-based emotion models.

 ---